climbx/Config/README.md

 ### Note
 The configuration files names extensions has to be dismissed.
-They are added automatically by the loader.
-They depend on the loader that has been passed to the config container.
+They are added automatically by the Loader.

 ### Env Vars Parser
-It is possible to add a reference to a .env var into a configuration item.
+It is possible to add a reference to a `.env` var into a configuration item.
 It is done with the magic expression `$env(MY_ENV_PARAMETER)`.
-If the reference exists in the env Bag that has been passed, it will be automatically replaced by its .env value.
+If the reference exists in `.env`, it will be replaced by its value.
 If it doesn't exist, a MissingEnvParameterException will be thrown.

 ```dotenv
 # .env file